Global Business and Pilot Studies

 Graduates of this level 8 degree may be eligible to apply for post-graduate programmes at MTU.

-- Online application is open for course commencing in September 2021.
+- Online application is closed for course commencing in September 2021.

 - Please note that EU applicants will be required to pay an acceptance fee of €550 online if a place on a course is offered.
 This fee is deductible from the overall course fee.